PX4/PX4-Devguide/en/advanced/parameters_and_configurations.md

 ### Exporting and Loading Parameters

+You can save any parameters that have been *touched* since all parameters were last reset to their firmware-defined defaults (this includes any parameters that have changed been changed, even if they have been changed back to their default).

 The standard `param save` command will store the parameters in the current default file:
 ```sh
 param save